-- ☐ Charter.
-Pay attention to your municipality's form of government, the responsibilities of the council/commission and other charter offices. - ☐ Comprehensive plan. - ☐ Map of city and county boundaries (with voting districts, if applicable). - $\hfill\square$ Budget book, annual audit and annual financial report. - \square Strategic plan.
+- □ Charter.
+Pay attention to your municipality's form of government, the responsibilities of the council/commission and other charter offices. - □ Comprehensive plan. - □ Map of city and county boundaries (with voting districts, if applicable). - □ Budget book, annual audit and annual financial report. - □ Strategic plan.

-Fan niliarize Yourself With the Following Procedures: How to request agenda items How to request a public record (for yourself and when a citizen asks) How citizens can file a municipal request (e.g., pothole, garbage pick-up) The process for appointing boards and committees Reimbursement of city expenditures Reporting requirements (state law and other) for gifts or financial disclosure How citizens can provide public input at council/commission meetings Guidelines for talking to the press.
-Inte ergovernmental Relations: Familiarize yourself with the names of area and regional officials, such as county commissioners, state legislators, congressional delegation, water management district, special district boards, school board, local or regional league of cities, etc. Utilize your statewide association, the Florida League of Cities, for training and other resources. ☐ If applicable, use the National League of Cities .
-Nex at Steps: • With staff, review your city's comprehensive plan and land planning code.
-Ask for a review of quasi-judicial meeting procedures with your city attorney.
-Set a date to take the four-hour required ethics class.
+Familiarize Yourself With the Following Procedures:

+- □ How to request agenda items - □ How to request a public record (for yourself and when a citizen asks) - □ How citizens can file a municipal request (e.g., pothole, garbage pick-up) - The process for appointing boards and committees - □ Reimbursement of city expenditures - Reporting requirements (state law and other) for gifts or financial disclosure - □ How citizens can provide public input at council/commission meetings - □ Guidelines for talking to the press.

+Intergovernmental Relations:

+- Familiarize yourself with the names of area and regional officials, such as county commissioners, state legislators, congressional delegation, water management district, special district boards, school board, local or regional league of cities, etc. - Utilize your statewide association, the Florida League of Cities, for training and other resources. - □ If applicable, use the National League of Cities.